 - Safe Slats: Check the slat spacing on your vintage crib.
 Crib slats should be no further than 2 and 3/8 inches apart.
 Any wider and you run the risk of your little one’s head slipping through or becoming stuck between the crib bars.
 If it looks like you could pass a soda can between the bars, the gap is likely too wide.
 Look for another crib, or consider hiring a carpenter to fix the problem.

-- A Simple Design: While beautiful, fancy features, such as decorative cutouts, and corner posts, can catch on clothing or entrap your baby’s arms, legs or head, resulting in injury and even death.
-Small, decorative woodwork, such as ornate wood scrolling, is also prone to breakage, posing a choking hazard to unsupervised toddlers.
+- A Simple Design: Although beautiful, fancy features such as decorative cutouts and corner posts can catch on clothing or entrap your baby’s arms, legs, or head, resulting in injury and even death.
+Small, decorative woodwork is also prone to breakage, posing a choking hazard to unsupervised toddlers.
 Check your crib regularly for loose or broken pieces, and ensure that any decorative cutouts are well above baby’s reach.
 According to the American Academy of Pediatrics, if your chosen crib features corner posts, those posts should be either be flush with the ned panels, or very, very tall (such as posts on a canopy bed), as clothing and ribbons can catch on tall corner posts and strangle an infant."
 If your posts don’t fall in this range, consider having them altered.

 - A Sure-Fit Frame: Today, crib mattress sizes are standardized, but that has not always been the case.
 If you are using a vintage crib, it must be able to fit a standard crib mattress measuring 51 and 5/8 inches long and 27 and 1/4 inches wide.
 When installed, there should be no more than a two finger-width gap between the mattress and the frame.
 A larger gap could trap and possibly suffocate your baby.